mcttechnology/apidocs.carecloud.io/apidocs/_pages/cct/ds-provider.md

 ## Introduction

-This data comes from View QueryCare.
-You can use View directly, and if you have access to the database, you can also access the data through the API.
+The Provider module in CC4 is tailored for child care service providers who offer subsidized care.
+This module centralizes provider information, including contact details, service offerings, and compliance documentation.
+Providers can manage their profiles, update service availability, and submit monthly attendance records through this module.
+By integrating with other modules, the Provider module ensures accurate subsidy calculations and efficient communication between providers and the subsidy management system, enhancing the overall effectiveness of subsidy administration.

 ## CC4 Standard
 <dsgrid class="not-prose mb-4"></dsgrid>

 ## CSI - Customer Define
-<dsgrid :dataSource="csi_provider" class="not-prose mb-4" ></dsgrid>
+<dsgrid dataSource="csi_provider" class="not-prose mb-4" ></dsgrid>